Water supply network

 Water supply networks are often run by public utilities of the water industry.

+History

+See History of water supply and sanitation, aqueduct, Archimedes' screw, qanat, shadoof, water wheel, etc.

 Water extraction and raw water transfer

 Raw water (untreated) is from a surface water source (such as an intake on a lake or a river) or from a groundwater source (such as a water well drawing from an underground aquifer) within the watershed that provides the water resource.

 The raw water is transferred to the water purification facilities using uncovered aqueducts, covered tunnels or underground water pipes.

 Water treatment

 Virtually all large systems must treat the water; a fact that is tightly regulated by global, state and federal agencies, such as the World Health Organization (WHO) or the United States Environmental Protection Agency (EPA).
 Water treatment must occur before the product reaches the consumer and afterwards (when it is discharged again).
 Water purification usually occurs close to the final delivery points to reduce pumping costs and the chances of the water becoming contaminated after treatment.

 Traditional surface water treatment plants generally consists of three steps: clarification, filtration and disinfection.
 Clarification refers to the separation of particles (dirt, organic matter, etc.) from the water stream.
 Chemical addition (i.e. alum, ferric chloride) destabilizes the particle charges and prepares them for clarification either by settling or floating out of the water stream.
 Sand, anthracite or activated carbon filters refine the water stream, removing smaller particulate matter.
 While other methods of disinfection exist, the preferred method is via chlorine addition.
 Chlorine effectively kills bacteria and most viruses and maintains a residual to protect the water supply through the supply network.